GDHG Investors Have Opportunity to Lead Golden Heaven Group Holdings Ltd. Securities Fraud Lawsuit

-LOS ANGELES, Jan.
-17, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Golden Heaven Group Holdings Ltd. ("Golden Heaven" or the "Company") (NASDAQ: GDHG).
+BENSALEM, Pa., Jan.
+23, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Golden Heaven Group Holdings Ltd. ("Golden Heaven" or the "Company") (NASDAQ: GDHG).

 Lead Plaintiff Deadline: February 20, 2024